tomarrell/talks/go-debugging/notes.md

 # Race Detector:

-In the words of someone wiser than myself, "No race is a safe race."
-Don't get into the habit of thinking that you have a

-> No race is a safe race.
-> - Me, now().

 In a few more words by someone a fair bit wiser than myself, "ignoring this prohibition [of data races] introduces a practical risk of future miscom-pilation of the program."

+> **No race is a safe race.**
+>
+> – Me, just now.

 This is something we'd therefore like to avoid in order to prevent potential problems later down the line in our production software.

 ---